 Other bots spam without even collecting email addresses.
-They attack the servers directly by going to to hundreds of thousands of websites each day, and sending HTTP requests with a fake referrer header.
-They design and distribute these fake headers in order to avoid being discovered as bots.
+They attack the servers directly by going to hundreds of thousands of websites each day and sending HTTP requests with a fake referrer header.
+They design and distribute these fake headers to avoid being discovered as bots.
 The phony header typically displays the website that the spammer wishes to endorse, and which they want to get clicks or even links from in the case that server logs have been made public.

 Botnet stands for a robot network, and it is a network of computers.
-The botnet is in communication with each other in order to perform tasks.
+The botnet is in communication with each other to perform tasks.
 It can be located locally, or it can be spread out across the globe.
-When a spambot accesses botnet, it can gain access to the whole network of IP-addresses and launch attacks including DDoS, Adware, Spyware, E-mail spam, click fraud, fast flux, and scareware.
+When a spambot accesses a botnet, it can gain access to the whole network of IP addresses and launch attacks including DDoS, Adware, Spyware, E-mail spam, click fraud, fast flux, and scareware.
 This further confuses website owners as fraudulent traffic can be coming from a wide range of IP addresses.

 How to detect spam sources